dogecoinfoundation/foundation.dogecoin.com/content/trailmap/prologue.md

 As you can imagine, setting off on such an adventure is not a small feat and we are still just getting started.
-We already have some influential friends on our side and a growing group of people who are getting ready to contribute development time to these Open Source projects.
+We already have some influential friends on our side and a growing group of people who are getting ready to contribute development time to these open-source projects.

 Over the next few months the Libdogecoin and GigaWallet projects will begin to take shape, and we have some early integrators who are interested in putting them to use in their projects.
+These early projects are about laying a solid foundation, while projects still to come will target improving transaction throughput and scale.

 Expect to see more of the projects on the Trailmap unlock with their own details, Git repositories and issues as they are refined and commence work into 2022.